Chapter 6: Introduction

 Storyville

-One unique factor that contributed to the rise of jazz in New Orleans was the city's approach to vice and entertainment.
+One unique factor that contributed to the rise of jazz in New Orleans was the city government’s approach to vice and entertainment.
 At the turn of the 20th century, prostitution was legal in New Orleans because city leaders such as Sidney Story persuaded municipal officials to legalize prostitution within a designated district to confine it to a controlled area.
 The zone covered sixty-four square blocks, bordered on the north by Robertson Street and on the south by Basin Street.
 Although Story intended the district to be regulated and discreet, it quickly developed an energetic and notorious reputation.
 Much to his embarrassment, the area was nicknamed Storyville and became a hub of late-night activity with saloons, gambling halls, cabarets, and most evidently, brothels.
 These establishments thrived for nearly two decades until 1917, when the U.S. Navy banned houses of prostitution within five miles of a military base.
-Since New Orleans was a major naval port during World War I, this effectively shut down Storyville.
+Because New Orleans was a major naval port during World War I, Storyville was effectively shut down.

 New Orleans Funeral Tradition

 A distinctive feature of these funeral bands was the use of the tailgate trombone technique.
 Because some bands rode on flatbed wagons during the procession, the trombone player, whose instrument has a long slide, would be seated at the back of the wagon with the tailgate down, allowing space for the slide to move freely.
-This led to a performance style in which the trombone emphasized dramatic slides, smears, and scoops between notes, techniques that became hallmarks of Dixieland jazz.
+Positioning the trombonist at the back of the wagon led to a performance style in which the trombone emphasized dramatic slides, smears, and scoops between notes, techniques that became hallmarks of Dixieland jazz.
 Today, the term tailgate trombone refers to this expressive, sliding style of jazz trombone playing.
 The jazz funeral tradition reinforced many musical values central to early jazz, including collective improvisation and rhythmic emphasis.

 Musical Components of New Orleans Jazz